How much does it cost to fire an employee?

 2. Duration of the procedure: several months

 Firing an employee is not something you do lightly.
 Making the right decision takes time.
-You might decide to give your employee one more chance.
+You might decide to give your employee 1 more chance.
 Or maybe you need some time to put together a dismissal file.
-And after you decide that dismissal is the only way, the dismissal procedure itself will also take time.
-The Employee Insurance Agency (UWV) usually takes 6 weeks to process a request.
+The dismissal procedure itself will also take time.
+The Employee Insurance Agency (UWV) usually takes 5 weeks to process a request.
 Court proceedings usually take 8 weeks.
-If your documents are not in order, the process may take months.
-Employees may sometimes look for ways to stall for time or change your mind.
-They can object your decision and then lodge an appeal.
-They stay employed until the procedure has been completed.
-Good to know: this time can be deducted from the notice period.
+If your documents are not in order, or the employee lodges an appeal the process may take months.
+You are required to pay the employee's salary during this time, although the time taken to process the request can be deducted from the notice period.

 3. Final settlement: holiday pay and leave